-Implementation of a Scalable, Performance Portable Shallow Water Equation (SWE) Solver Using Radial Basis Function Generated Finite Difference (RBF-FD) Methods

-Cena Williams1, Richard Loft1,

-Gregory Daughtry2 and David Bennett2
+Mapping a Performance-Portable Global Shallow Water Model onto

+Field Programmable Gate Arrays Using Advanced Compiler Tools

+David Bennett1, Gregory Daughtry1,

+Richard Loft2, Cena Miller2

+1CacheQ, Inc, Longmont, USA

-1 National Center for Atmospheric Research, Boulder CO USA
+2National Center for Atmospheric Research, Boulder CO USA

-2CacheQ, Inc, Longmont, USA

 Abstract

 In this paper, we describe and analyze the computational performance of a field-programmable gate array (FPGA) on a standard two-dimensional benchmark for atmospheric science, namely solving the shallow water equations (SWE) on a rotating sphere.
 The benchmark, which is written in C, accesses the FPGA hardware via a novel compiler toolchain being developed by CacheQ, Inc. The benchmark is implemented without significant changes, thus overcomes a significant barrier to adoption of FPGA for high-performance computing (HPC) applications like weather and climate modeling.
 The performance of the Xilinx U250 FPGA is compared that of contemporaneous Intel Xeon multicore and Nvidia Tesla GPU systems. we find that the Xilinx U250 FPGA achieves ?? times the performance of an Intel SkyLake, and ?? times the performance of the NVIDIA Tesla V100 on the largest problem considered (??k nodes).
 The power efficiency of the FPGA is also evaluated, showing distinct advantages over traditional architectures.